distribworks/dkron/docs/docs/configuration.md

 # Configuration

-Settings for dkron can be specified in three ways: Using a `config/dkron.json` config file, using env variables starting with `dkron_` or using command line arguments.
+Settings for dkron can be specified in three ways: Using a `config/dkron.json` config file, using env variables starting with `DKRON_` or using command line arguments.

 ## Command line options